suguruwataru/alpha-gamma/README.md

 ## Alpha and opacity

-Alpha was not strictly defined to be a ratio of areas by its authors.
+Alpha was not strictly defined to only be a ratio of areas by its authors.
-Sometimes, it was also considered to be the opacity of a shape assuming that it fully covers the lowest shape.[^porter-duff2]
+Sometimes, it was also considered to be the opacity of a shape assuming that the shape fully covers the lowest shape.[^porter-duff2]

 [^porter-duff2]: See https://imaginary-institute.com/resources/TechNote10/TechNote10.html

 Though alpha can mean either of the things, this document generally will stick to the ratio of area meaning.
-The reason being, do you know physics of transparency/opacity?
+The reason being, do you know the physics of transparency/opacity?
 I certainly don't.
 Only the ratio of area meaning is something that I can reason about.